gguhanr/JAVA_PROJECT_Application/README.md

 19. MultiToolApp GUI In Java
 20. FileExplorerPro GUI In Java
 21. StudentGradeCalculator GUI In Java
 22. Brick Breaker Game GUI In Java
+23. TypingSpeedTesterAdvanced